 - Data input and maintenance.
 Adding data to spreadsheets takes time, particularly if you need to duplicate data between systems.
 This also introduces a window for errors to creep in.

 - Paper trail issues.
 Although Excel has a Track Changes function, it’s easy to compromise and it doesn’t keep track of every single change to a document.
 If there’s a problem with your data and you need to find out the source of it, Excel can’t help with that.

 - Training.
 We all assume that everyone knows how to use spreadsheets, but most staff at your business may have little more than a basic understanding of how Excel works.
 You’ll still need to dedicate resources to train staff to use your spreadsheets correctly if you want the data within them to be accurate.

 Searching for alternatives

 The business software market is in rude health, with plenty of options available for businesses of every size, in every sector, for every use case.
 Software options range from general (designed to appeal to as many businesses as possible) to specialist (designed for a specific sector or sub-sector).

-If Excel isn’t serving your needs, you’ll probably want to focus your search on specialist software that’s more likely to be able to fit your specific use case.
+If Excel isn’t serving your needs, you’ll probably want to focus your search on construction specific software that’s more likely to be able to fit your use case.
 Create a list of key features you need, and any other preferences (relating to customer service, pricing, support etc.), before speaking to others in your industry and carrying out an online search for candidates to go on your software shortlist.